 Be compassionate-Customers can sometimes feel like just a number when dealing with many businesses.
 They feel that nobody in your organization cares.
 You can show that your organization cares by listening and being empathetic.

-Offer to take them to lunch– This technique works for little organizations with neighborhood clients.
-On the off chance that you work together in a littler town, word of mouth can represent the moment of truth for you.
-Your notoriety in a littler town is your most significant resource.
+3. Offer to take them to lunch– This technique works for little organizations with neighborhood clients.
+On the off chance that you work together in a smaller town, word of mouth can represent the moment of truth for you.
+Your notoriety in a little town is your most significant resource.
 Taking a seat with your previous clients and truly attempting to get answers will do wonders for your notoriety.
-This is rarely done and will build you up as a pioneer in your town.
+This is rarely done, and will build you up as a pioneer in your town.

 What happens if you are unable to take a personal approach or your customers are people who had subscriptions or purchased products online?
 You will have to change a few things about the way the general public views your business.

-The ICU Protocol-How To Keep Your Hard Won Customers From Leaving Again
+Keeping Your Hard Won Customers from Leaving Again

-You send them to the ICU – the emergency unit your business.
+You send them to the ICU – the emergency unit of your business.
 You don’t have an ICU?
 It’s an ideal opportunity to make one.
-Much the same as the ICU in a doctor’s facility systematizes the treatment of a patient to get them headed for recuperation, the idea behind having an ICU in your business is to systematize the client recuperation procedure to guarantee a reliable result.
+Similar to how the ICU in hospitals systematizes the treatment of a patient to get them headed for recuperation, the idea behind having an ICU in your business is to systematize the client recuperation procedure to guarantee a reliable result.
 Your ICU will have the accompanying mission.

 The ICU is a committed group whose sole obligation is to deal with your client’s experience until your clients are prepared to be discharged into standard client care.
 Your clients will have a devoted individual from the ICU accessible to go to as a contact in the middle of them and your organization.

 The ICU is committed to improving your client’s experience.
 It is also responsible for implementing best practices from client recuperation procedures.
 Remember that keeping your customers is much more cost effective than acquiring new ones.